-A new series of five pocket-size concertina folding leaflets that are simple introductions to treatment.
+A new series of six pocket-size concertina folding leaflets that are simple introductions to treatment.

 - Introduction to ART

 - HIV and pregnancy

 - ART and quality of life

 - UK guide to PrEP

 - HCV/HIV coinfection.

+- PrFP for women

 The leaflets use simple statements and quotes about ART, with short URL links to web pages that have additional information in a similar easy format.